-THX audio system
+THX audio system (if equipped)

-Your Lincoln LS is equipped with the Lucasfilm THX® certified premium audio system.
+Your vehicle may be equipped with the THX® certified premium audio system.
 This system creates optimal acoustic quality for all seating positions and road conditions.

 The system offers an advanced speaker system, amplifier, subwoofer and equalizer.